QuasariNova/ls170/assessment_prep/study_guide.md

 ## Have an understanding of what URL encoding is and when it might be used ([Book: What is a URL?](https://launchschool.com/books/http/read/what_is_a_url#urlencoding))

+URLs only accept certain characters from the 128-character ASCII character set.
+Reserved or unsafe ASCII characters, as well as characters not in the set, have to be encoded.
+You do so by replacing the non-conforming characters with a `%` followed by two hexadecimal digits that represent a UTF-8 character.

+UTF-8 uses 1-4 bytes to represent every character, so you might need to have up to four `%FF` sequences.

+Characters must be encoded if:
+1. They have no corresponding character in the standard ASCII set.
+2. The use of the character is unsafe. `%` is used on other characters, quotation marks, `#`, brackets, and `~` all are unsafe too.
+3. If the character is reserved for special use within the URL. `/`, `?`, `:`, `@`, and `&` are reserved.

 # HTTP and the Request/Response Cycle
 ## Be able to explain what HTTP requests and responses are, and identify the components of each ([Book: Making HTTP Requests](https://launchschool.com/books/http/read/making_requests)) ([Book: Processing Responses](https://launchschool.com/books/http/read/processing_responses))